 Norfolk Island pines (Araucaria heterophylla) are graceful, ferny, evergreen trees.
 Their beautiful symmetrical growth habit and tolerance of indoor environments make them popular indoor plants.
-But in warm climates they also thrive outdoors.
+In warm climates they also thrive outdoors.
 Propagating Norfolk pines from seeds is definitely the way to go.
 Read on for information on how to propagate Norfolk Pine trees.

 Propagating Norfolk Pines

 Norfolk Island pine plants look a bit like pine trees, hence the name, but they aren’t even in the same family.
-They do come from Norfolk Island, however, in the South Seas, where they mature into straight, stately trees up to 200 feet tall.
+They do come from Norfolk Island, however, in the South Seas, where they mature into straight, stately trees up to 200 feet (60 m.) tall.

 If you have one Norfolk pine, can you grow more?
 That’s what Norfolk pine propagation is all about.